ahmadfaisal2406-spec/TheLook-E-Commerce-Growth-Retention-RFM-Funnel-Forecast-Analysis/README.md

 The checkout drop-off finding is an inference.
 I can see that people leave between cart and purchase, but the dataset doesn't have detailed checkout step events (payment page, shipping selection, voucher errors).
 The *cause* of the drop-off is educated speculation, not proven by the data.

-RFM labels are relative scores from this dataset — not permanent customer identities.
+RFM labels are relative scores from this dataset: not permanent customer identities.
 They're useful for prioritization, not as fixed truths.

 ---